vyos/vyos-documentation/docs/interfaces/wireless.rst

   Interface  Type          SSID                         Channel wlan0      access-point  VyOS-TEST-0                        1

-.. option:: show interfaces wireless detail
+.. opcmd:: show interfaces wireless detail

 Use this command to view operational status and detailes wireless-specific information about all wireless interfaces.